liferay/liferay-docs/discover/portal/articles/200-managing-apps/04-app-types.markdown

 Themes can completely transform @product@'s look and feel.
 Most organizations have their own look and feel standards that apply to all of their web sites and applications.
-By using a theme plugin, an organization can apply these standards throughout their @product@ instance.
+By using a theme plugin, an organization can apply these standards on @product@.
 There are many available theme plugins on Liferay's web site and more are being added every day.
 This makes it easy for theme developers, as they can customize existing themes instead of writing a new one from scratch.

 For information on developing themes and templates, see [this section of tutorials](/develop/tutorials/-/knowledge_base/7-1/themes-and-layout-templates).